 9.2.14.3 Scope of Services.
 Motor-vehicle modifications are rehabilitation-technology services that may be provided only when necessary to enable an eligible participant to achieve a viable employment outcome.
-Modifications will not be provided for participants in Trial Work Experience (TWE).
+Modifications will not be provided for Trial Work Experience (TWE) participants.
 Motor-vehicle-modification services shall be provided only as part of an approved IPE.

-Evaluating the need for modifications: Prior to initiating an evaluation for motor-vehicle modifications, the counselor must explore the availability of other options to transport a participant for the intended purpose.
+Evaluating the need for modifications: Prior to initiating an evaluation for motor-vehicle modifications, the counselor must explore other options to transport a participant for the intended purpose.
 When the following transportation options are available and suitable, the agency shall not authorize a modification to a vehicle when:

-- A. the participant owns or has use of-as a driver or passenger-another vehicle that meets his or her transportation needs. - B. other modes of transportation or solutions are readily available, such as: - taxicabs, carpools, paid coworkers, volunteers, or attendants; - para-transit (an alternative mode of flexible public transportation that does not follow fixed routes or schedules), accessible public transit, or other community services; - relocating the participant if such a move is cost-effective to where his or her specialized needs may be met.
-For example, the participant relocates from an area outside the range of public transit and/or para-transit to a location in the same city where accessible public transit and/or para-transit is available and suited to his or her needs. - telecommuting when this is an appropriate vocational avenue.
+A. the participant owns or uses-as a driver or passenger-another vehicle that meets their transportation needs.

+- B. other modes of transportation or solutions are readily available, such as: - taxicabs, carpools, paid coworkers, volunteers, or attendants; - para-transit (an alternative mode of flexible public transportation that does not follow fixed routes or schedules), accessible public transit, or other community services; - relocating the participant, if such a move is cost-effective, to where their specialized needs may be met.
+For example, the participant relocates from an area outside the public transit and para-transit range to a location in the same city where accessible public transit and para-transit is available and suited to their needs. - telecommuting when this is an appropriate vocational avenue.